Singular open book structures from real mappings: Introduction and main results

+Let us remind that, by definition, two mappings on an open $U\subset \bR^m$ are called transversal at some point $x\in U$ iff they are both non-singular at $x$ and their well-defined tangent spaces at $x$ are transversal in $\bR^m$.
+In particular, the singular locus of each of the mappings is included in their non-transversality locus.

-The definition of the set $M(\psi)$ involves the \textit{$\rho$-regularity}, which expresses the transversality of the fibres of a mapping $\psi$ to the levels of $\rho$.
-It is a basic tool, used by many authors (Milnor, Mather, Looijenga, Bekka etc) in the local stratified setting as well as at infinity, like in e.g. \cite{NZ, Ti-reg, Ti-book}, in order to produce locally trivial fibrations.
-As in \cite{dST0}, in this paper we shall tacitly use as function $\rho$ the Euclidean distance function and its open balls and spheres of radius $\e$, currently denoted by $B_\e$ and $S_\e$ respectively. \begin{definition} Let $U\subset \bR^m$ be an open set and let $\rho : U \to \bR_{\ge 0}$ be a proper analytic function.
-We say that the set of \textit{$\rho$-nonregular points} (sometimes called \textit{the Milnor set}, e.g. in \cite{NZ}) of an analytic mapping $\Psi :U \to \bR^p$ is the set of non-transversality between $\rho$ and $\Psi$, i.e. $M(\Psi) := \{ x\in U \mid \rho \not\pitchfork_x \Psi\}$.
+The \textit{$\rho$-regularity} of Definition \ref{d:M} is a basic tool, used by many authors (Thom, Milnor, Mather, Looijenga, Bekka etc) in the local stratified setting as well as at infinity, like in e.g. \cite{NZ}, [Ti1,2,3] in order to produce locally trivial fibrations.
+See also \cite{CSS}.
+Thom has called such a $\rho$ ``fonction tapissante''.
+As also done in \cite{dST0}, in this paper we shall use as function $\rho$ the Euclidean distance function and its open balls and spheres of radius $\e$, denoted by $B_\e$ and $S_\e$ respectively.
+The open set $U$ of Definition \ref{d:M} will be small ball $B_\e$, unless otherwise stated.